 The study will include two groups of patients, each group receiving a different treatment protocol, both of which will involve targeting treatment to the central nervous system in combination with traditional treatments targeted specifically to the back.
 While most lower back patients seek treatment such as surgery, pain medications and physical therapy that focus on the lower back, the goal of the RESOLVE program of treatment is to look past the back, to the central nervous system and the brain.
 Hopefully the CNS interventions will result in changing the way the brain processes pain signals from the back.

 The two protocols include the same kind of traditional back therapy, with patients seeing a clinician one on one in weekly hour-long sessions.
-Their back pain will be assessed and documented and all participants will receive home care therapies to employ.
+Their back pain will be assessed and documented and all participants will receive home care therapies to employ, which involve the need for reviewing inversion table reviews.
 Where the groups differ is in the method of CNS intervention.
 In one group, it will involve sensory training of how to respond to pain, motor imagery and visualization with feedback to show progress and functional motor training based on pain levels.

 The other group will also receive the same number of one on one sessions and evaluation, but their CNS interventions will include transcranial directcurrent stimulation to the motor and pre-frontal cortices, cranial electrical stimulation, and low-intensity laser therapy and pulsed electromagnetic energy to the area of greatest pain.
 Both groups will undergo MRI screenings of the brain to see if any changes result.